-Providers are paid be entity. by a managed care entity or entities for services that are included in the state's contract with th Specify how provide entities. rs are paid for the services (if any) not included in the state's contract with managed care
+Providers are paid by a managed care entity entity. or entities for services that are included in the state's contract with the Specify how providers are paid for the service entities. ces (if any) not included in the state's contract with managed care